 They also haven’t quite learned the art of speaking in whispers.
 I have had to mouth “SHUT UP” many times when I have caught them telling each other how the blankets smell funny – all the time with the host standing just behind the door.

 A free hotel.
 You will be expected to (and I hope would want to) pull your weight.
-The host has been gracious enough to put you up, at least wash the dishes and wipe around the bathroom.
+The host has been gracious enough to invite you to their home, at least wash the dishes and wipe the bathroom.
 If you can’t see yourself doing this perhaps think about booking a cheap hotel instead.
 If you happen to be in Sri Lanka then I can recommend a few that were not only cheap but were approved of by my teenagers so they must be good.
 We stayed at The Little Mount Guest HOuse after we had been couch surfing and it felt like the Hilton.
 Check it out here.

 If YOU CHOOSE TO GO COUCHSURFING WITH KIDS BE PREPARED FOR THE FOLLOWING:

 The sheets may be a bit iffy.
+Not up to your usual expectations.
 We always travel with our silk sleeping bag liners for this very reason.
 We used them in two of the places that we stayed in.
 They are brilliant and have been a Godsend when not just Couchsurfing but in a couple of dodgy hotels too.

 Same goes for the pillow.
 We have our own travel pillows.
 They are soft and fleecy and pack down pretty small.
 There is something not very nice about sleeping on someone else’s pillow unless you know its clean.
 The travel pillow is the closest thing we have to our luxurious memory foam pillow at home.